-Did you know that checking of newborns, toddler and children's spines by a chiropractor for subluxations are essential to help deal with trauma in gestation/birth/childhood and prevent illness later in life?
+Did you know that checking of newborns, toddler and children's spines by an osteopath for any musculoskeletal issues are essential to help deal with trauma in gestation/birth/ childhood and prevent illness later in life?
 Book a visit for your child now.